vlence/lerna-react-boilerplate/README.md

 # Get started

 1. Clone this repo
-2. Create directory `components`.
-3. Create directory `apps`.
-4. Change your project namespace in `scripts/create-scope-namespace.js`.
-This namespace is used whenever you create components.

-    ```javascript
-    // Change this!
-    const namespace = '@example-app';
+2. Install dependencies
+    ```bash
+    $ yarn install
     ```

+3. Create directory `components`.
+4. Create directory `apps`.
+5. Set your project scope
+    ```bash
+    $ yarn add-scope-namespace
+    Scope Namespace: @my-project

+    # or

+    $ yarn add-scope-namespace "@my-project"
+    ```

 # Creating apps

 All apps go in the `apps` directory.
 We have helper scripts to easily create React apps.
 You'll be asked to give your app a name.

+By default all your apps will be namespaced using your project's scope.
+For example if your project scope is `@my-project` then all your apps should be/will be under `@my-project-apps` by default.

 ## Next.js